AriesLR/PakMaster/README.md

 ## Tips
 [Buy Me a Coffee](https://www.buymeacoffee.com/arieslr)

-## Notes

-- Packing IoStore Assets is not supported yet.

 ## Issues
 If any issues do happen, PLEASE report them here first.
 It is very likely an issue on my part and if it is not I'll relay the information to the authors of the responsible dependency.
 Don't bother other authors about PakMaster as I am entirely responsible for it.
 If you are 100% sure that it's an issue with ZenTools or Repak then you can create an issue on their repos, but if you are not sure about it always report it to me.